Ericsson/dataplanebook/src/stats/stats.rst

 implementation, but applications with shared per-flow counters gain the most.

-Flow affinity make it likely statistics related data is in a CPU cache near the core.
+Flow affinity makes it likely statistics related data is in a CPU cache near the core.
 If, on the other hand, there is no affinity, the cache lines holding the statistics data may well be located in a different core's private cache (having just been written to), resulting in a very expensive cache miss when being accessed.
 Other flow-related data follow the same pattern, resulting in affinity generally having a significant positive effect on overall fast path performance.

 Parallel Flow Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^